Enter your ZIP to find local pros.

 Columbus

-In Columbus, your costs are going to vary significantly depending on your neighborhood.
-Upper Arlington, Bexley, and German Village prices are going to be higher ($7,000 to $14,000 on average) than Reynoldsburg, Whitehall, and Canal Winchester, where you’ll typically pay somewhere between $3,500 and $9,000.
+In Columbus, costs vary significantly depending on your neighborhood.
+Upper Arlington, Bexley, and German Village typically run $7,000 to $14,000 on average, compared to Reynoldsburg, Whitehall, and Canal Winchester, where costs typically fall between $3,500 and $9,000.
 Newer developments in areas like New Albany, Powell, and Dublin can also face foundation problems when previously undisturbed clay soil settles in the first decade after building.
 Find Columbus contractors near you.

 Cleveland